-...with physicians, allied health professionals, social service providers, clients/patients, and others in the healthcare environment.
+Registered nurses practice in a collaborative health care team with physicians, allied health professionals, social service providers, clients/patients, and others in the healthcare environment.
 Registered Nurses are required to use decision-making skills, communication techniques, health teaching strategies, and delegation skills in assisting individuals who are experiencing health care problems to progress toward an optimal level of health and wellness.

-Other requirements for licensure include:
+Requirements for licensure in Washington State include:

-- Official transcript, and
+- Official transcript

-- Proof of a passing NCLEX-RN score, and
+- Proof of a passing NCLEX-RN score

 - Licensing application packet